islender/NSMB-Randomizer/README.md

 # NSMB-Randomizer
 Randomizes the level order from NSMB (DS).
 Works on USA/NTSC-U ROMs **ONLY**.

-### Credits:
-- thegreatwaluigi: Started the project.
-Level documentation and testing.
-- RicBent/Bent: Created the NSMBDS worldmap editor that was used for code reference, testing,
-and made moving the levels around possible in the first place.
-- islender: Coded the randomizer.

 ## Full guide:

 You will need: